yu-jianghao/yu-jianghao.github.io/_pages/projects.md

 ## Current News

+* 2023-01-15: Congratulation to Zhe Ren, Xu-Xiang Li and Yong Du get postdoc offers from Granada, Utah, and TDLI!

+* From 2023-01-01 to 2023-04-15:

+   * Group meeting: during 2023, we arrange the weekly group meeting in three different times.
+   * Joint Journal club: during 2023, the weekly joint journal club with PKU group is arranged on Thursday morning 9:00 am - 11:50 am.

+## Previous News, including seminar talks that I have invited.

 * Seiminar 2022-06-20

    * Amplitude bases in generic EFTs and the one-loop mixing matrix of dimension-8 SMEFT operators.